mathiasweidinger/WBqueryR/README.md

 ## Background

 Researchers and practitioners from diverse disciplinary backgrounds - Economics, Public Policy, Development Studies, Sociology, to just name a few - rely on high quality data at the firm, household, and individual level for their work.
 Typically, these data are collected through survey instruments by national or international organizations, statistical services, or private enterprises.
-The World Bank Microdata Library is a large and popular repository for this kind of data.
+The [World Bank Microdata Library](https://microdata.worldbank.org/) is a large and popular repository for this kind of data.
 At the time of writing, it holds 3864 datasets.

 Each of these datasets may include thousands of individual variables, all of which are described in the respective survey's codebook.
 Browsing through these codebooks one by one to find what you are looking for can consume a lot of time.
 Automated querying has the potential to greatly reduce this burden and enable researchers to spend more of their time thinking about the big questions they are trying to answer.
-The World Bank provides its own dedicated API for this purpose. **WBquery** acts as a wrapper for this API and implements a simple work routine for R users to query the Microdata Library for entries of interest.
+The World Bank provides a [dedicated API](https://microdata.worldbank.org/api-documentation/catalog/index.html#) for this purpose. **WBquery** acts as a wrapper for this API and implements a simple work routine for R users to query the Microdata Library for entries of interest.

 Note that via the API, users can query for collections, datasets, and specific variables that match (and *exactly* match) the search parameters provided.
 Because labelling of variables varies widely from survey to survey, exact matches will only return a subset of those entries relevant to the researcher. **WBqueryR** solves this problem as it implements a vector-space-model (VSM) based search engine that scores variable labels for the presence of key words provided by the user.